xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 34	{X}P	combine of factor 5 and difference-of-squares factorization

-Families which contain only one very small prime > b:
+Also families which contain only one very small prime > b:

 b	family	why this family contains only one prime > b